top of page

 Estimated Ride Time - 3-4 Hours

-This 50 km scenic route is for recreational cyclists to support those living with cancer and raise vital funds for Wellspring Alberta.
+This scenic 50 km route is perfect for recreational cyclists who want a challenge while raising money for Wellspring Alberta.

 If you are a regular bike rider (1–2 times/week) and can ride for a few hours, this is the ride for you.
 The route has a net elevation gain of 500 m with a number of hills, including a large hill (90 m elevation) just east of the Johnston Canyon turnaround and aid station.
 Note that this hill has sections of 7%, 12% and 13% gradients.